Khoy: Modern period

 In the wake of the demise of the Safavids, the Ottomans took Khoy on 6 May 1724, a territorial gain which was confirmed with Imperial Russia through the Treaty of Constantinople (1724).

 Until 1828, Khoy had a large number of Armenians; however, the Treaty of Turkmenchay (1828), gave the Russians the right to encourage Armenians to immigrate into the Russian Empire.
 Nevertheless, a small Armenian population remained living in Khoy.
 This was noted by an American missionary in 1834.
 He noted further that in the villages around Khoy there were a few more, but the vast majority had migrated to the North of the Aras river following Russia's victory over Persia in 1828 and the encouraged settling in the newly incorporated Russian regions of Eastern Armenia.

 With the advent of the 1910s, Khoy was occupied by Ottoman troops, but they were completely expelled from the area by the Russians by 1911.
 Khoy was one of the many cities in Iran which garrisoned Russian infantry and Cossacks.
 The Russians retreated at the time of Enver Pasha's offensive in the Iran-Caucasus region, but returned in around early 1916, and stayed in the region up to the wake of the Russian Revolution.
-In 1918, for a final brief period, the Ottomans took Khoy until the decisive end of World War I and the Armistice of Mudros.
+In 1918, for a final brief period, an Ottoman force under Ali İhsan Pasha took Khoy and carried out a massacre of Armenians, until the decisive end of World War I and the Armistice of Mudros.
 In World War II, Khoy was again occupied by Soviet troops, who remained until 1946.
 After 1946 the city indefinitely became part of Iran and is located in the far northwest of the country.